What is price sensitivity?

 We can use our knowledge of other demand factors as levers, upping those influences in order to reduce price sensitivity – or even undermining them to increase it, if price is our main differentiator.
 (If your product is the cheapest on the block, your messaging approach might be along the lines of “Why pay more?”)

-Increasing brand strength, improving customer experience, using marketing and messaging to ease concerns about change and switching, making products obviously unique, and emphasising quality are all ways of reducing the power of price in your customer’s decision-making.
+Increasing brand equity, improving customer experience, using marketing and messaging to ease concerns about change and switching, making products obviously unique, and emphasising quality are all ways of reducing the power of price in your customer’s decision-making.

 How to measure price sensitivity